Promotion and Tenure Guidelines

 The faculty bears primary and major responsibility for the evaluation of the academic qualification of candidates for promotion and tenure.
 This evaluation occurs on three levels: the academic department/school (“Unit”), the College, and the University.
 For faculty located at campuses other than University Park, but who retain tenure at University Park, the first level of review is conducted at their campus of residence.
 The Unit review focuses on the quality of work in the discipline itself; the College-level review takes a broader, all-college perspective with administrative judgments included and the University review monitors general standards of quality and equity from the broadest perspective.
 At each of these areas, the review shall be more stringent.
 There shall be consultation between the appropriate Unit Head and the candidate on the results of this evaluation, with suggestions for ways in which performance can be improved.
 A record shall be kept of the nature and result of this review.

 There are two levels of review within the College of Health and Human Development: the (academic) Unit review and the College review.
-At the College level, the College Promotion and Tenure Committee shall review the second-, fourth-, and sixth-year candidacies, any special out-of-sequence or off-year candidacies, as well as all promotion candidacies.
+At the College level, the College Promotion and Tenure Committee shall review the second-, fourth-, and sixth-year candidacies, any special out-of-sequence or off-year candidacies, and all promotion candidacies.

 Particular emphasis and focus should be given at the respective review levels as follows.
 However, for faculty located at campuses other than University Park, but who retain tenure at University Park and seek promotion, the following evaluations shall be applied taking into consideration the mission and work assignments at their particular location.